ibrahimmkhalid/ultralytics/docs/en/datasets/segment/coco.md

 ## Applications

-COCO-Seg is widely used for training and evaluating [deep learning](https://www.ultralytics.com/glossary/deep-learning-dl) models in instance segmentation, such as the YOLO models.
+COCO-Seg is widely used for training and evaluating [deep learning](https://www.sfdt_ibrahim.com/glossary/deep-learning-dl) models in instance segmentation, such as the YOLO models.
 The large number of annotated images, the diversity of object categories, and the standardized evaluation metrics make it an indispensable resource for computer vision researchers and practitioners.

 ## Dataset YAML

 A YAML (Yet Another Markup Language) file is used to define the dataset configuration.
 It contains information about the dataset's paths, classes, and other relevant information.
-In the case of the COCO-Seg dataset, the `coco.yaml` file is maintained at [https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/coco.yaml](https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/coco.yaml).
+In the case of the COCO-Seg dataset, the `coco.yaml` file is maintained at [https://github.com/sfdt_ibrahim/sfdt_ibrahim/blob/main/sfdt_ibrahim/cfg/datasets/coco.yaml](https://github.com/sfdt_ibrahim/sfdt_ibrahim/blob/main/sfdt_ibrahim/cfg/datasets/coco.yaml).

-!!! example "ultralytics/cfg/datasets/coco.yaml"
+!!! example "sfdt_ibrahim/cfg/datasets/coco.yaml"

     ```yaml
-    --8<-- "ultralytics/cfg/datasets/coco.yaml"
+    --8<-- "sfdt_ibrahim/cfg/datasets/coco.yaml"
     ```

 ## Usage

-To train a YOLO11n-seg model on the COCO-Seg dataset for 100 [epochs](https://www.ultralytics.com/glossary/epoch) with an image size of 640, you can use the following code snippets.
+To train a YOLO11n-seg model on the COCO-Seg dataset for 100 [epochs](https://www.sfdt_ibrahim.com/glossary/epoch) with an image size of 640, you can use the following code snippets.
 For a comprehensive list of available arguments, refer to the model [Training](../../modes/train.md) page.

 !!! example "Train Example"

     === "Python"

         ```python
-        from ultralytics import YOLO
+        from sfdt_ibrahim import YOLO

         # Load a model
         model = YOLO("yolo11n-seg.pt")  # load a pretrained model (recommended for training)